datopian/playbook/issues-tasks/README.md

 * Put [epic] prefix in title for epic issues
 * (Optional) Grouping ... e.g. `[ux]` for ux issues

 ## Adding an Estimate

 **Github:** Using ZenHub you can add estimates.
 These should be in hours.
-Epics: your estimate for an epic should only be for time on subtasks **not** included in subissues.
+Epics: your estimate for an epic should only be for time on subtasks **not** included in sub-issues.

-**Gitlab:** Estimation support is built in.
+**GitLab:** Estimation support is built in.

 ## Completing Tasks

-When completing a task (i.e. a checklist item) you SHOULD
+When completing a task (i.e. a checklist item) you SHOULD:

-* Check the item
+* Check the item.
-* Edit the item to add some information about what happened and make this obvious (e.g. use bolding) ... so that people can see at a glance the status of the issue (and don't have to wade through all the comments)
+* Edit the item to add some information about what happened and make this obvious (e.g. use bolding) ... so that people can see at a glance the status of the issue (and don't have to wade through all the comments).
-* Leave a comment on the issue task ... so that people get notified
+* Leave a comment on the issue task... so that people get notified.

 For example, suppose the task was: